hellerve/blog/wip/Congratulations!_You’re_Being_Audited.md

 Reporting audit results can take many shapes and forms.
 I usually prefer a combination of a comprehensive document and one or more presentations.
-If my clients are open for it I will also have one or more meetings with the developers to try and “workshop” their coding.
+If my clients are open to it, I will also have one or more meetings with the developers to try and “workshop” their coding.
 This helps get rid of bad habits instead of just duct-taping over problems and then going on as before.